lxwalko/2025_Summer_GAP/DOC.md

 ### Preface

 Each file will have its own section.
 Within each section the functions, methods, and other items are documented.
+Assume that any function from a file lower in the table of contents / load order depends on functions found in file(s) above it.

 ### Table of Contents